panzerdp/dmitripavlutin.com/content/posts/058-classes-guide/index.md

 ## 9. Conclusion

 JavaScript classes allow you to initialize instances with constructors, define fields and methods.
-You can attach fields and method even on the class itself using `static` keyword.
+You can attach fields and methods even on the class itself using the `static` keyword.

 Inheritance is achieved using `extends` keyword: you can easily create a child class from a parent. `super` keyword lets you communicate with the parent class.

 If you want to take advantage of encapsulation, you can make private the fields and methods to hide the internal implementation details of your classes.
-The private fields and methods names must beging with `#`.
+The private fields and methods names must begin with `#`.

-The classes in JavaScript become more and more convinient to use.
+The classes in JavaScript become more and more convenient to use.

 *What do you think about using `#` to prefix private properties?*